 3. Get Details So You Can Improve Your Service

-With the important questions of overall satisfaction out of the way, now you can ask questions that touch the different aspects of your business and get specifics.
+With the important questions of overall satisfaction out of the way, now you can ask questions that address specfic aspects of your business.

 4. Trigger Notifications

-This is very important if you want to prevent negative reviews and posts about your business.
-Things will not always go smoothly but the important thing is to recognize and resolve them.
+This step is very important if you want to prevent negative online reviews and posts about your business.
+Things will not always go smoothly, but the important thing is to recognize and resolve issues quickly.